ti-cortex-m4/demo-java-virtual-threads2/readme.md

-* copies the stack frames of the virtual thread from the heap to the stack of the carrier thread;
 * restores the content of the continuation and resumes it;
 * waits until a carrier thread is available;
 * _mounts_ the virtual thread to the carrier thread.